RoySegall/gizra.com/app/_posts/2016-10-07-thoughts-about-training.md

 In practice, today, only three months into my new job, I have taught 15 classes on 5 different topics.
 At this rate, I am excited to see where we will be in a year from now.

 Was my first training session any good?
 No, and of course it could have been much better, if I had more time to study the subject and prepare.
 But going back to the Scrum model, it was the best training version I could release at that time.
 I knew I had enough training sessions along the way, so I could improve while doing.
 If I did not jump into the deep end so early, I would probably, only now, be giving the first training session.
-I may have been more confident standing in front of the class, but moving forward at a much slowler pace.
+I may have been more confident standing in front of the class, but moving forward at a much slower pace.
 Even this post couldn’t be written because I wouldn't have understood a lot of things I understand now.

 It is still hard to shake off old habits and even when I am writing these sentences I find it difficult to release and say, this is a good enough version of the post.
 There are a lot of open questions, and I still can not fully answer the question: how to set up a training program in a small company.
 But I remind myself to think "scrum" and say: "Let Go!
 Even in Rugby they don't stay with their arms interlocked all the time."